oicr-gsi/seqware-browser/README.md

 The script first parses the file provenance report and converts everything into an organized object/dictionary hash ( for explaining purposes, call it fprHash ).

 ## Methods
+Each method has a sample output of data in JSON format --> Updating to mongodb

 *   getCurrentStats (fprHash, dateFrom, dateTo)
     *   Example output: